sam-caldwell/packer-automation/docs/windows/notes_about_supported_environments.md

 It's currently recommended that you add a second step to your pipeline and use Vagrant to install your packages through Chef.

+## Using .box Files With Vagrant

+The generated box files include a Vagrantfile template that is suitable for use with Vagrant 1.6.2+, which includes native support for Windows and uses WinRM to communicate with the box.